IMAGING METHODS

 Definition

-- a relative afferent pupillary defect (RAPD) or Marcus-Gunn pupil are the terms referring to a specific aberrant response of the pupils to light stimuli
+- relative afferent pupillary defect (RAPD) or Marcus-Gunn pupil are the terms referring to a specific abnormal response of the pupils to light stimuli

-- RAPD is characterized by bilateral dilatation of pupils instead of constriction during swinging flashlight test
+- RAPD is characterized by bilateral dilation of pupils instead of constriction during the swinging flashlight test

 - RAPD is the hallmark of a unilateral or bilateral asymmetric afferent sensory lesion

-- many factors may influence the identification and appropriate quantification of RAPD; subtle abnormalities are difficult to detect
+- many factors may influence the identification and proper quantification of RAPD; subtle abnormalities are difficult to detect

 Examination

-- initially, inspect pupils’ size, equality, and regularity during a standard eye exam
+- initially, check the size, equality, and regularity of the pupils during a standard eye examination

 - under normal circumstances, both pupils constrict equally and briskly

-- light stimulus of the Marcus-Gunn pupil (with aberrant afferent part of the visual pathway) shows a weak bilateral pupil constriction
+- a single light stimulus of the Marcus-Gunn pupil (with an aberrant afferent part of the visual pathway) shows a weak bilateral pupil constriction

 - alternating light stimulus to both eyes (“swinging flashlight test”)

-- shine a penlight toward one eye, then swing to the other, alternate quickly, and observe the patient’s pupils’ response
+- shine a penlight into one eye, then swing it to the other, alternate quickly, and observe the response of the patient’s pupils

 - both pupils should constrict quickly and equally during intermittent exposure to direct light

-- after swinging of the light stimulus from the healthy eye to the Marcus-Gunn eye (swinging test), bilateral pupil dilation appears
+- after swinging the light stimulus from the healthy eye to the Marcus Gunn eye (swinging test), bilateral pupil dilation occurs

-- swinging flashlight test showing RAPD is most valuable in the detection of optic nerve lesions because retinal lesions usually have pathological fundoscopic findings
+- the swinging flashlight test showing RAPD is most valuable in the detection of optic nerve lesions because retinal lesions usually have pathologic fundoscopic findings

 - the only difficulty is with the bilateral symmetric afferent optic pathway defect anterior to the chiasm, which does not lead to the detection of a relative afferent defect